-CCGs are to be replaced by ICBs as part of ICSs.
-It is anticipated that ICSs will take on the delegated responsibility for pharmaceutical services from 2023 from NHSE&I and therefore some services commissioned from pharmacies by CCGs will fall under the definition of Enhanced Services.
+CCGs are to be replaced by integrated care boards as part of the Integrated Care Systems (ICS).
+It is anticipated that ICS will take on the delegated responsibility for pharmaceutical services from 2023 from NHSE&I and therefore some services commissioned from pharmacies by CCGs will fall under the definition of Enhanced Services.